Ranking Survey: How to Do Ranking in Google Forms

 To do this, simply list out the different essay topics and have your students rank them in order of preference.
 This way, you can assign topics based on your students' preferences and ensure that everyone is happy with their assignment.

 Now that you know how to add a ranking question to Google Forms, you can add your own to your forms.
-Your question will likely be more complicated than choosing your favorite season, and if so, you might want more insights from your response data.
+Your ranking survey will likely be more complicated than choosing your favorite season, and if so, you might want more insights from your response data.
 If so, try Advanced Summary!

 Advanced Summary is a Google Forms add-on that provides automatic charts and filters based on form responses.
 It's a great way to view and analyze your results right on your Google Form.
 You’ll also be able to quickly generate charts and filters based on responses, meaning you can spend less time sifting through data and more time making decisions based on insights.
 So don’t wait!
 Install Advance Summary now and start seeing the results!